 Egencia, the corporate travel arm of Expedia, embeds Sisense into Egencia Analytics Studio to deliver their customers with consolidated insights and interactivity to ensure travel policy compliance.
 Egencia has rapidly scaled to support 17,000 provisioned accounts and is the only Travel Management Company (TMC) that can consolidate all online and offline travel data into a singular location, reducing synchronization across multiple systems within its travel ecosystem.

 “We believe that success means that everyone – inside and outside of the organization – is actively engaged in using analytics together to make data-informed decisions,” said Harry Glaser, CMO at Sisense.
 “Sisense is the only analytics platform that delivers a robust solution to each set of builders, meeting their specific needs and enabling them to drive their unique contribution to an organization’s digital transformation.”

 Through these three packages, builders will be able to put data at the heart of their businesses, enabling everyone in those businesses to make actionable decisions.
 As we move forward in 2020, we look forward to sharing more around our approach, and progress, towards meeting the needs of the change agents within organizations that are helping to build the future of data.

-Mindi Grissom is Director of Product Marketing at Sisense.
-She has over 5 years of experience in the technology industry, helping thousands of organizations transform their business with data and analytics.
+Former Sisenser Mindi Grissom has over 5 years of experience in the technology industry, helping thousands of organizations transform their business with data and analytics.